software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 ### `backButtonDisplayMode` (iOS only)

 Enum value indicating display mode of **default** back button.
 It works on iOS >= 14, and is used only when none of:  `backTitleFontFamily`, `backTitleFontSize`, `disableBackButtonMenu` or `backTitle` is set.
 Otherwise, when the button is customized, under the hood we use iOS native `backButtonItem` which overrides `backButtonDisplayMode`.
 Read more [#2123](https://github.com/software-mansion/react-native-screens/pull/2123).
+Possible options:
+- `default` – show given back button previous controller title, system generic or just icon based on available space
+- `generic` – show given system generic or just icon based on available space
+- `minimal` – show just an icon

 ### `hidden`